 Donzenac

-23 July at 6pm
+16 July at 6pm

-20 August at 18h
+20 August at 6pm

-The Friends of Donzenac offer you "A la découverte de la cité médiévale", a guided tour of emblematic places in the heart of the medieval town; about an hour's walk, followed by a convivial moment under the covered market with local produce.
+The Friends of Donzenac propose a walk to discover the Puy de Brochs and its many medieval remains, followed by a convivial moment under the market hall with local products.
 Meet under the covered market.

-The River of Mansac
+The Mansac River

-29 July at 6.30pm
+28 July at 7.30pm

 Practical information